rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 This will create `2` sharded queues per node in the cluster, and will bind those queues using the `"1234"` routing key.

+### About the routing-key policy definition ###

+In the example above we use the routing key `1234` when defining the policy.
+This means that the underlying exchanges used for sharding will bind the sharded queues to the exchange using the `1234` routing key specified above.
+This means that for a direct exchange, _only messages that are published with the routing key `1234` will be routed to the sharded queues.
+If you decide to use a fanout exchange for sharding, then the `1234` routing key, while used during binding, will be ignored by the exchange.
+If you use the `"x-modulus-hash"` exchange, then the routing key will be ignored as well.
+So depending on the exchange you use, will be the effect the `routing-key` policy definition has while routing messages.

 ## Building the plugin ##